didiersmith/steve/chapters/the-weapons-development-program.md

 "Don't shoot that in here!"
 Xavier yelled, pointing at the railgun.
 "If you hit a wall, the whole Terrarium will blow apart!"

 "You didn't design the glass to be bulletproof?"
-Vincent asked, shocked.
+Vincent asked.

-"Obviously it's bulletproof," Xavier responded, annoyed, "it's just not one-atom-thick diamond projectile-proof!
+"Obviously it's bulletproof, it's just not one-atom-thick diamond projectile-proof!
 We'd never be able to take off with that kind of constraint."

 Vincent roared and threw his railgun against the wall.
-"Then build it with small independent panels so the loss of one doesn't compromise the integrity of the entire structure!
+"Then build it with lots of small independent panels!
 You're telling me that this entire cabin is one big single point of failure?
 Have I taught you nothing?"

 "It's a proof of concept!
 I didn't expect you to come in, guns blazing, turning the whole place into the Wild West!"

 "I'm not the one who-" Vincent stopped himself.
-The kid had learned his lesson already.
 "Come on," he said.
 Retrieving his railgun, he pushed open the front door and strode out into the dark.

 It was bedlam.
 Unarmed and unable to return fire, Xavier's crew was running around in search of cover, as tracer rounds streaked overhead and ricocheted off the walls of the Terrarium.

 "Fall back!"
 Xavier yelled.
 "To the lab!"

 Most of his crew made it to the laboratory alive.
 They barricaded the doors and took stock of the situation, while Vincent watched through the windows for stragglers.

-"They killed all the ketzels," bemoaned one of the women.

 "They killed my son!" wept a disconsolate mother.
 Her son had been six years old.